SagarMhatre/DevHandbook/docs/k8s/helm/ReadMe.md

   KEY2_NAME:VALUE2
 ```

-Note: Values in the secrets a re base 64 encoded
+Note: Values in the secrets are base 64 encoded

 ```
 # secrets.yaml